embedded-kiddie/Arduino-CYD-2432S028R/LVGL/LVGL_Arduino_MP3Player/README.md

 ## 1. Feature

 - GUI by [LVGL][1]
-- Built-in DAC and amplifier can directly drive a speaker connected to CYD
+- Internal DAC and onboard amplifier can directly drive a speaker connected to CYD
 - Can manage approximately 3,000 music files [^1]
 - Can display the cover photo for each album
 - "**Playlist**" to display music titles, artist names, and album names